 By Blood (Jus Sanguinis)

-Monégasque nationality is granted automatically to children who are under 18 when their father or mother obtains naturalization, or a non-Monégasque woman who surives the death of her Monégasque husband.
+Monégasque nationality is granted automatically to children who are under 18 when their father or mother obtains naturalization or a non-Monégasque woman who survives the death of her Monégasque husband.

 Why is Monaco residency so attractive?

 Are you a Brit?
 Come live here for a few years, spend less than 90 days per year in Britain, and you could be exempt from capital gains tax.
 Same with many other countries of the world, who do not have a worldwide tax basis, and consider you non-collectable once you have established a new tax residency (even if that residency has low – or no taxation).

 Besides being a classy place with warm beaches, great food and pretty women, there are NO restrictions for foreigners opening a bank account or buying real estate in Monaco.

 There is no direct taxation, a few exceptions: